KeelanAnderson/PP1-Pitstop-Academy/README.md

 the form for the saftey course is very similar only applicants will noy be asked to provide a cv or any additional information.

-this form will open in a separate tab for easy navigation for the user and does not contain the navigation bar only our logo which will bring the uaer back to the home page if clicked.
+this form will open in a separate tab for easy navigation for the user and does not contain the navigation bar only our logo which will bring the user back to the home page if clicked.

+### Features Left To Implement

+I would like to add more photos of the work being acheived at Pitstop Academy with a gallery page with images and videos.

+I would also like to implement a page with free information and advice for all users.

+I also want to add several more courses specifically for the fitting of all different types of tyres.

 ### Testing

+#### Validator Testing

+##### HTML
+No errors were returned when passing through the official W3C validator
+##### CSS
+No errors were found when passing through the official (Jigsaw) validator

+#### Unfixed Bugs

 ### Deployment

-The site was deployed to GitHub pages.
-The steps to deploy are as follows:
+This site was deployed to GitHub pages.

-In the GitHub repository, navigate to the Settings tab From the source section drop-down menu, select the Master Branch Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+I created my Repository on Github and coded the entire project on Gitpod.
+I deployed the site to Github Pages on Github in the repository settings and set the branch to main and saved. then I refreshed the page and detailed ribbon was displayed saying my site was successfully deployed.

 The live link can be found here - https://keelananderson.github.io/Pitstop-Academy/.

 ### Credits